preetibp202/Preetibp202/README.md

 - 🌱 I’m currently learning **SpringBoot**

-- 👨‍💻 All of my progress [www.linkedin.com/in/preetipatil2026](www.linkedin.com/in/preetipatil2026)
+- 👨‍💻 Connect with me at: [www.linkedin.com/in/preetipatil2026](www.linkedin.com/in/preetipatil2026)

-- 💬 Ask me **I'm a Java-full-stack developer focused on buliding and learning every single day**
+- 💬 A **I'm a Java-full-stack developer focused on buliding and learning every single day**

-- 📫 How to reach me **preetipatil559@gmail.com**
+- 📫  to reach me **preetipatil559@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">